-Since a horse's hooves are made of the same material as human fingernails (a hard protein known as keratin), the process of affixing a horseshoe, called shoeing, is no more painful to the animal than fingernail trimming is to humans.
-Horseshoes are applied by a farrier, who is specially trained in the care and maintenance of horse hooves and in blacksmithing.
+Since a horse’s hooves are made of the same material as human fingernails (a hard protein known as keratin), the process of affixing a horseshoe, called shoeing, is no more painful to the animal than fingernail trimming is to humans.
+Horseshoes are applied by a farrier, who is specially trained in the care and maintenance of horse hooves and in blacksmithing, usually in a horse barn, stable, or other building.
 Since a horseshoe protects the hoof from being naturally worn down on pebbles and rocks, the first step in shoeing a horse is to remove the old shoe with pincers and to trim the growth of the hoof wall with hoof cutters.
 Once the hoof is trimmed and clean, a horseshoe is bent into the correct shape for the specific hoof.
 A horseshoe may be affixed cold, but those with more time and a desire for precision will treat the shoe with a process known as hot shoeing.

 Hot shoeing provides a more secure fit for the animal, and allows the farrier to make modifications as necessary.
 In hot shoeing, the shoe is heated in a forge before being bent into the desired shape.
 While forges used to be a permanent fixture in a blacksmith’s workshop, there are new portable forges that allow farriers to bring their “workshop” with them.
 The shoe, once heated, is cooled in water.
 The horseshoe is then secured to the hoof with special nails designed to avoid the inner hoof, and the points of the nails are trimmed and bent flat against the hoof wall.
 The final step is to file away any sharp edges.